Rodolfo Hinostroza: Gastronomy

-In 1984, he returned to Peru where he met Dutch translator Ingrid Sipkes with whom he formed a family and has three children: Cayetana (1985), Lorenzo (1989) and Ruy (1991).
+In 1984, he returned to Peru, where he met Dutch translator Ingrid Sipkes, with whom he formed a family and had three children: Cayetana (1985), Lorenzo (1989), and Ruy (1991).
 He resumed his journalistic activities at Caretas, specializing this time in gastronomy.
-After 15 years of a solid French gastronomic background and pleasantly surprised by the Peruvian bounties he discovered at his return in Peru, he has been a key driver of spreading awareness at national level of the virtues of Peruvian cuisine.
-From 1984 to 2006, he wrote many articles about the upcoming cuisine and Lima restaurants in newspaper La Republica, Caretas and his own gourmet restaurant guide Anfitrion, preceding the present Peruvian gastronomic revolution.
-He also had his own gastronomic/astrological radio program at Radio 1160 for a year and a half, together with his sister, the Peruvian cuisine chef teaching at Cordon Bleu Peru, Gloria Hinostroza.
-He crowned his gastronomic period publishing a luxury Peruvian cuisine book "Primicias de Cocina Peruana" (Everest, 2005) including -besides some of the best Peruvian recipes with full color photographs- a very illustrative 100 page essay about the history of Peruvian cuisine, which he claims, started in 1492, when Columbus actually arrived on South American soil looking for exotic spices...
-The book was awarded three international prizes (Spanish National Gastronomic Academy in 2005 -2nd place-, Gourmand Award 2006, Latin Book Award NY 2006 -2nd place-).
+After 15 years of a French gastronomic background, he was still pleasantly surprised by the Peruvian cuisine he discovered upon his return to Peru.
+From 1984 to 2006, he wrote many articles about Limeño cuisine and Limeño restaurants in the newspaper La Republica, Caretas, and Anfitrion (his own gourmet restaurant guide), preceding the present Peruvian gastronomic revolution.
+He also had his own gastronomic/astrological radio program at Radio 1160 for a year and a half, together with his sister, Gloria Hinostroza, who taught about Peruvian cuisine at Cordon Bleu Peru.
+Finally, he published a luxury Peruvian cuisine book, titled "Primicias de Cocina Peruana" (Everest, 2005).
+This book included various Peruvian recipes with full-color photographs and also an essay about the history of Peruvian cuisine.
+The book was awarded three international prizes (2nd place Spanish National Gastronomic Academy in 2005, 1st place Gourmand Award 2006, and 2nd place Latin Book Award NY 2006).

 Writing and poetry

-In 1987, he was awarded the first place in Juan Rulfo International Short Story Award for "El Benefactor".
-In 1994 he published "Fata Morgana" and in 1997 he won the national "Arte Nuevo" prize for his play "Cuadrando el Círculo", a comedy which traveled throughout Peru and had an audience of over 75.000 viewers.
-In 2001, he published his short stories book "Cuentos de Extremo Occidente" and in 2005, after a long poetic silence, "Memorial de Casa Grande".
-In June 2006, "Extensión de la Palabra" was published by Mexican group Aldus, an anthology of his poetry, theater and short stories.
-In 2007, Visor Editores from Spain published his "Poesía Completa".
+In 1987, he was awarded first place in Juan Rulfo International Short Story Award for "El Benefactor."
+In 1994 he published "Fata Morgana," and in 1997 he won the national "Arte Nuevo" prize for his play "Cuadrando el Círculo," a comedy that traveled throughout Peru and had an audience of over 75,000 viewers.
+In 2001, he published his short stories book "Cuentos de Extremo Occidente," and in 2005, after a long hiatus, "Memorial de Casa Grande."
+In June 2006, "Extensión de la Palabra" was published by Mexican group Aldus, an anthology of his poetry, theater, and short stories.
+In 2007, Visor Editores from Spain published his "Poesía Completa."
 In 2009, he was granted the prestigious Guggenheim Fellowship.
-In July 2012, Tribal Editores published "Pararrayos de Dios", a compendium of short chronicles where he describes a series of juicy personal experiences with some reputed deceased Peruvian poet-colleagues.
+In July 2012, Tribal Editores published "Pararrayos de Dios," a compendium of short chronicles where he describes a series of juicy personal experiences with some reputed deceased Peruvian poet-colleagues.
 In November 2013, he was awarded the National Award of Culture 2013, Category Career, by the Peruvian Ministry of Culture and PetroPeru.
 Hinostroza died at the age of 75 on November 1, 2016, leaving 7 unpublished books.